Are Non-Confirmed Employees in India Eligible for Casual and Sick Leave? Seeking Guidance

 14. LEAVE.-

-(4) Notwithstanding anything contained in the foregoing sub-sections, every employee in an establishment shall be allowed with wages seven days casual leave and seven days sick leave in a year.
+(4) Notwithstanding anything contained in the foregoing sub-sections, every employee in an establishment shall be allowed seven days of casual leave and seven days of sick leave in a year.

 Sanchi Sudha